SoK: Cryptojacking Malware: Cryptojacking Malware Techniques

 \subsubsection{Service Providers}

 The service providers are the leading creators and distributors of cryptojacking scripts.
 The service providers give every user a unique ID to distinguish them in terms of the hash power.
-The service provider generates the script for the user regardless of the user, is malicious or not.
+The service provider generates the script for the user regardless of the user is malicious or not.
 All the user needs to do is copy and paste the script to create a malicious sample for the attack.

 Coinhive~\cite{Coinhive} was the first service provider to offer a ready-to-use in-browser mining script in 2017 to create an alternative income for web site and content owners.
-Even though the initial idea of Coinhive was to provide an alternative revenue to webpage owners, it rapidly became popular among attackers. \abbas{We also observe this for the samples in the VT dataset.
-While there are only 272 maliciously labeled cryptominer samples uploaded to VT before 2018, there are 17102 malicious cryptominer samples uploaded in 2018 as shown in Figure \ref{fig:VT_dataset_per_year} in Appendix.
-This huge increase indicates the effect of Coinhive on the popularity of cryptojacking malware.} During the operation of Coinhive, they were holding a significant share of the total hash rate of Monero.
+Even though the initial idea of Coinhive was to provide an alternative revenue to webpage owners, it rapidly became popular among attackers.
+During the operation of Coinhive, they were holding a significant share of the total hash rate of Monero.
 After the sharp decrease in Monero's price~\cite{MoneroPrice}, Coinhive was shut down by their owners in March 2019 due to the business' being no longer profitable.